-We have scoured the market to find the best fixed and variable interest-paying cash ISAย so you can make more from your savings.
-Cash ISAs are Individual Savings Accounts structured as a โtax wrapperโ which means it lets you save without having to pay any tax on the interest you earn.
+We’ve scoured the market to find the best interest on cash ISAs so you can make more from your savings.
+Cash ISAs – individual savings accounts – are structured as a “tax wrapper” which just means there’s no tax on the interest you earn from money in the account.

 What are Cash ISAs?

-You save up to ยฃ20,000 each tax year (this is your ISA allowance)ย in a cash ISA without paying tax on any of the interest you earn on your savings, and you donโt have to declare it on your tax return.
-They are useful for high earners with a lot of savings who might not be covered by the personal savings allowance, which lets you earn ยฃ1,000 of savings interest tax-free as a basic-rate tax payer, or ยฃ500 if youโre in the higher-rate band.
+You can save up to £20,000 each tax year – your ISA allowance – in a cash ISA without paying tax on any of the interest you earn on your savings, and you don’t have to declare it on your tax return.
+ISAs are useful for high earners with a lot of savings who might not be covered by the personal savings allowance, which lets you earn £1,000 of savings interest tax-free as a basic-rate tax payer, or £500 if you’re in the higher-rate band.

-Cash ISAs can be either variable rate or fixed rate accounts.
-Variable means the rate can change depending on what the Bank of England base rate is, while a fixed rate account offers you an unchanged rate for a certain time period, but you will usually have to lock your money away for between one and five years.
+Cash ISAs can be either variable-rate or fixed-rate accounts.
+Variable means the rate can change depending on what the Bank of England base rate is, while a fixed-rate account offers you an unchanged rate for a certain time period, but you’ll usually have to lock your money away for 1-5 years.

-With fixed-rate Cash ISAs the interest rate is fixed for a certain time and you are guaranteed to receive regular income.
+With fixed-rate cash ISAs the interest rate is fixed for a certain time and you are guaranteed to receive that rate of income.

-Note that you must not withdraw the money in cash and pay it in to a new account, you have to do an actual ISA transfer as otherwise you would lose the tax benefits.
+Just remember that you mustn’t withdraw the money in cash and pay it into the new account.
+You have to do an actual ISA transfer, straight from one ISA to another, otherwise you lose the tax benefits.

 Advantages of Cash ISAs

-- The main advantage of a variable rate Cash ISA is that you do not pay tax on the income you receive.
+- The main advantage of a variable rate cash ISA is that you don’t pay tax on the income you receive.

 - They can be flexible and easy access, so you can get your savings when you need them, although some accounts can have a fixed term and still pay a variable rate.

-- Your savings are protected up to ยฃ85,000 in the event your FCA-regulated provider collapses.
+- Your savings are protected up to £85,000 in the event your provider collapses, as long as it’s regulated by the Financial Conduct Authority (FCA).
+All the providers in this guide are FCA-regulated.

-- If you save for longer, you get better rates.
-The longer the term of the ISA, the better rate you could get.
-If you do need to withdraw your money early you may have to pay a penalty or the account may be closed
+- If you save for longer in a fixed-rate account, you may get better rates.
+But if you need to withdraw your money early, you may have to pay a penalty or the account may be closed.

 Disadvantages of Cash ISAs

-- They do not offer the best interest rates – as the product is tax efficient they are more expensive for providers to operate.
-So you may find you get a better interest rate with a regular savings account of fixed-rate bond.
+- Cash ISAs don’t always offer the best interest rates – as the product is tax efficient, they are more expensive for providers to operate.
+So you may find you get a better interest rate with a regular savings account or a fixed-rate bond.

-- You may not be able to access your cash for a fixed term, and this can work against you if rates go up and youโre locked in to a lower-paying deal.
-Depending on whether you think interest rates will go up or down from here, you could choose a longer or shorter fixed term for your ISA.
+- With a fixed-rate ISA, you may not be able to access your cash for a fixed term, and this can work against you if rates go up and you’re locked in to a lower-paying deal.
+Depending on whether you think interest rates will go up or down, you could choose a longer or shorter fixed term for your ISA.

-If you have already used up your ISA allowance or want to see if there are better saving account interest rates Hargreaves Lansdown offers an Active Savings product, where you can save across a range of different savings accounts without having to open up a new account each time.
+If you have already used up your ISA allowance or want to see if there are better saving account interest rates, Hargreaves Lansdown offers an Active Savings account, where you can save across a range of different savings accounts without having to open up a new account each time.

-We have also listed below some of the latest saving account switching offer and providers with some of the best interest rates for your savings.
+We have also listed below some of the latest saving account switching offers and providers with some of the best interest rates for your savings.

 Savings Platform | Best Rate | Savings Accounts | Minimum Deposit | Customer Rating | More Info |